 W.M.
 KETHLEY HALL.
 Kethley Hall honors the late President W.M.
 Kethley, who came to the University in 1926, and served the institution continuously for thirty years.
 The first floor of the building housed administrative offices until the summer of 2004.
-Now the first floor houses the Department of Speech and Hearing Sciences and the Center for Interdisciplinary Geospatial Information Technologies, including classrooms and offices, while the second floor provides offices and classrooms for Languages and Literature, Social Sciences, and the department of Social Work.
+Now the first floor houses the Department of Speech and Hearing Sciences, the Center for Interdisciplinary Geospatial Information Technologies and the Center for Empathetic-Action Simulative Education, including classrooms and offices, while the second floor provides offices and classrooms for Languages and Literature, Social Sciences, and the Department of Social Work.
 The building also includes a language laboratory and a writing center.

 ODEALIER MORGAN LAUNDRY.
 The Delta State Laundry was named for Ms. Odealier J. Morgan on November 7, 2003 representing the first time a Delta State building has been named after an African American employee.
 Ms. Morgan worked in the Delta State Laundry for 47 years and held the distinction of being the oldest university employee when she retired in the spring of 2003.
 The laundry was built in 1949.
+In 2019, the Odealier Morgan building was assigned to the Art Department and was converted into the Digital Media Arts Center and currently houses the Video and Animation concentrations of the Digital Media Arts degree.
+The 6,000 square foot building is now a collaborative space between the Art Department and the Delta Music Institute that houses a state-of-the-art computer lab, a digital maker's space with a laser cutter and two 3D printers, a post-production suite, and a voice-over booth.

 ROBERT E. SMITH SCHOOL OF NURSING.
 The School of Nursing was named for Mr. Robert E. Smith in 2009 for his generous scholarships to students.
-The City of Cleveland donated the Old City Hospital to Delta State University in 1985.
+The City of Cleveland donated the Old City Hospital to Delta

+State University in 1985.
 In 1988 and 1989, the Legislature made renovation funds available to convert this facility into the School of Nursing.
 This building provides a self-contained atmosphere of faculty offices, classrooms, and labs for the educational purposes of Delta State University graduate and undergraduate student nurses.
 The 12,000 square-foot facility was occupied in June 1991.
 Since this time, a simulation lab, a computer lab, and additional faculty offices have been completed.